gjcassiano/tic-tac-toe-react/README.md

-## Tic toc toe to learning more about React App
+# Tic toc toe to learning more about React App

+## TAG using-pros-and-states

 - Learned props
 - Components as functions
 - Components as classes